DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2026-02-04-changes-to-the-way-we-talk-about-qualified-teacher-status.md

 - one person clicked through the prototype and talked out loud about what they were doing and thinking
 - 2 designers took notes in Lucid, writing down anything that explained the process without using the current language

 This is when we came up with the idea of a trainee 'changing status'.
-The journey of a trainee is focused on gaining Qualified Teacher Status or Early Years Teacher Status.
+A trainee's journey is focused on gaining Qualified Teacher Status or Early Years Teacher Status.
 The new wording seemed to fit the idea of a trainee changing state from unqualified to qualified.

 ## Other language changes

 We agreed that once the trainee has passed their initial teacher training (ITT), they will 'gain' QTS.
 Having QTS is referred to as 'holding' QTS.

-We have completely removed the previous words around award, awarding and awarded.
+We have completely removed the previous words around 'award', 'awarding' and 'awarded'.
 They are no longer policy compliant.

 ## Where changes have been made